AdamCraven/Capture/README.md

 	$('#picture').capture(pictureViewController);

-With the added difference a new instance is being created, so prototypal inheritance can be used and multiple view controllers attached to similar elements.
+With the added benefit of being able to instantiate multiple new View Controllers and use prototypal inheritance.

 ### Documentation

 #### The capture interface

 The interface isn't forced in capture.
-To create an object that works with capture it you can define an 'init' function and multiple 'on[EVENTTYPE]' objects, where event type can be any valid jQuery event (e.g. mouseover) or a custom event.
+To create an object that works with capture it you can define an 'init' function and multiple 'onEVENT\_TYPE' objects, where EVENT\_TYPE can be any valid jQuery event (e.g. mouseover) or a custom event.
 Example;

 	{
 		init : function(options, moreOptions) {